Rewriting systems, plain groups, and geodetic graphs: Definitions

 Then $(\Sigma, T)$ presents a group isomorphic to $G$. \end{example}

 A rewriting system $(\Sigma, T)$ is {\em finite} if $\Sigma$ and $T$ are finite sets, {\em terminating} (or {\em noetherian)} if there are no infinite sequences of allowable factor replacements, and {\em length-reducing} if for all $(\ell, r) \in T$ we have that $|\ell| > |r|$.
 It is clear that length-reducing rewriting systems are terminating.
-Two words $x$ and $y$ are called {\em joinable} if there exists $z\in \Sigma^*$ such that $x$ and $y$ both reduce to $z$.
-A rewriting system is called {\em confluent} if whenever $w\overset{\ast}{\to} x$ and $w\overset{\ast}{\to} y$, then $x$ and $y$ are joinable.
+A rewriting system is called {\em confluent} if for all $w,x,y\in \Sigma^*$, if $w\overset{\ast}{\to} x$ and $w\overset{\ast}{\to} y$ then there exists $z\in \Sigma^*$ such that $x\overset{\ast}{\to} z$ and $y\overset{\ast}{\to} z$.
 A rewriting system is called {\em convergent} if it is terminating and confluent.
 The following lemma (see, for example, \cite[Theorem 1.13, p.13]{BookOtto}) illustrates the utility of convergent rewriting systems.

 \begin{lemma} In a convergent rewriting system, rewriting any word in $\Sigma^*$ until you can rewrite no more is an algorithm for producing the unique irreducible word (the normal form) representing the same element. \end{lemma}